hcw0/sign-up-form/README.md

 # sign-up-form
-Sign up form created using HTML, CSS, and JavaScript
+Sign up form created using HTML, and CSS